comunica/comunica/packages/actor-init-rdf-dereference/README.md

-# Comunica RDF Parse Init Actor
+# Comunica RDF Dereference Init Actor

 An example init actor for Comunica that triggers an RDF Dereference event for the given URL.